 MC Exams There will 10 multiple-choice exams throughout the quarter.
 Each exam will be worth 25 points.
 Your grade will be calculated on the basis of your best 9 scores.
 Your lowest test score will be dropped automatically.
 Each exam will cover information from a chapter in the text.
 In addition to the weekly chapter exams, there will be one multiple-choice final exam.
 It will be worth 75 points.
-The final exam will cover information from multiple chapters in your text.
-Study guides for all will be posted on the MyBC class site.
-You will need Scantrons for these exams.
+The exam will cover information from multiple chapters in your text.
+Study guides for each exam will be posted on the MyBC class site.
+You will need to bring a Scantron and pencil to each multiple-choice exam.

 SA Exams There will be two short-answer exams throughout the quarter.
-The first will be worth 75 points and the second will be worth 100 points.
+Each is worth 100 points.
 Both will cover information from class lecture, class discussions, and videos.
-A portion of the points may be accumulated throughout the quarter in the form of in-class activities.
-These points cannot be made up if you miss class; therefore, it is in your best interest to attend each class session.
+A portion of the points will be accumulated throughout the quarter in the form of in-class activities.
+These points cannot be made up if you miss class; it is in your best interest to attend each class session.
 With each exam, you can expect to make connections between the lecture material and your life by coming up with real-life examples.
 Neither of these scores will be dropped.

 Exams will not be given late.
 If you are unable to attend class on a MC exam day, the missed MC exam may be used as your lowest score.
 Only one MC exam score will be dropped.
 If you know ahead of time that you will be unable to attend class on any exam day, you may make arrangements with me to take an alternative exam early.
 If you come late to class on an exam day, you will not be allowed any additional time.
 Make-up exams will be allowed only with appropriate documentation.
 All exams given outside of class must be taken during office hours.
-See Class Calendar for exam dates.
+See the Class Calendar for the exam dates.